Jack-Works/async-call-rpc/docs/async-call-rpc.eventbasedchannel.md

 ## EventBasedChannel interface

-This interface represents a "on message"-"send response" model.
+This interface represents a "on message" - "send response" model.

 <b>Signature:</b>